FlipByBlink/LockInNote/README.md

 - Sync notes between devices by iCloud

-- You can set any "URL scheme action" to link with other apps.(iOS, iPadOS, macOS, visionOS)

 - Share sheets allow you to easily share text to other applications.(iOS, iPadOS, visionOS)

+- You can set any "URL scheme action" to link with other apps.(iOS, iPadOS, macOS)

 Multi platform support